klepikhina/klepikhina.github.io/books.md

 - <a href="https://www.amazon.com/Spies-Warsaw-Novel-Alan-Furst/dp/0812977378" target="_blank">"The Spies of Warsaw"</a>, Alan Furst
 - <a href="https://www.amazon.com/Conjuring-Light-Novel-Shades-Magic/dp/0765387476" target="_blank">"A Conjuring of Light"</a>, V. E. Schwab
 - <a href="https://www.amazon.com/Dead-Djinn-Cairo-Tor-Com-Original-ebook/dp/B01DJ0NALI" target="_blank">"A Dead Djinn in Cairo"</a>, P. Djèlí Clark

+  "And her father always said if people were going to stare, you should give them a show."
 - <a href="https://www.amazon.com/Midnight-Library-Novel-Matt-Haig/dp/0525559477" target="_blank">"The Midnight Library"</a>, Matt Haig
 - <a href="https://www.amazon.com/Armies-Those-I-Love/dp/B08S75Z8CR" target="_blank">"The Armies of Those I Love"</a>, Ken Liu
 - <a href="https://www.amazon.com/Braving-Wilderness-Quest-Belonging-Courage/dp/0812995848" target="_blank">"Braving the Wilderness"</a>, Brené Brown

+  "If you can see your path laid out in front of you step by step you know it's not your path.
+Your own path you make up with every step you take.
+That's why it's your path."
 - <a href="https://www.amazon.com/Fire-Mountain-Story-South-Canyon/dp/0061829617" target="_blank">"Fire on the Mountain"</a>, John N Maclean
 - <a href="https://www.amazon.com/Akata-Witch-Nnedi-Okorafor/dp/0142420913" target="_blank">"Akata Witch"</a>, Nnedi Okorafor
 - <a href="https://www.amazon.com/Color-Law-Forgotten-Government-Segregated/dp/1631494538" target="_blank">"The Color of Law"</a>, Richard Rothstein
 - <a href="https://www.amazon.com/Project-Hail-Mary-Novel-Random/dp/0593395565" target="_blank">"Project Hail Mary"</a>, Andy Weir
 - <a href="https://www.amazon.com/Neuroscience-of-Everyday-Life-audiobook/dp/B07PLKYG53" target="_blank">"Neuroscience of Everyday Life"</a>, The Great Courses - Professor Sam Wang
 - <a href="https://www.amazon.com/MEM-Bethany-C-Morrow/dp/1944700552" target="_blank">"MEM"</a>, Bethany C. Morrow

+  "I'm more than a memory, I'm an epiphany."